spirali/nelsie/docs/guide/watch.md

 Nelsie builds the slides and starts to watch `slides.py` and used images and rebuilds the slides when relevant files are changed.
 Note that if the first build fails, the watch is not started.

+You can also watch multiple files.
+In that case, the first watched Python script will get re-executed when any of these watched filepaths change.